 What happens next?

 Once bidding closes, Homesearch places each bidder into a property shortlist.
-The shortlist is ranked by local connection to the area the property is in, priority band (i.e. Band 1 at the top) and then by waiting time within that band.
+The shortlist is ranked by local connection to the area the property is in, then by priority band (i.e. Band 1 at the top) and then by waiting time within that band.
 The shortlist for each property is then passed to the property landlord, who will normally contact the person at the top of the shortlist to arrange a viewing.